Thank you for reading our post, please rate this article at the end.

 After discussing all the other hitches, we have developed a model with no special features to boast about.
 But the Pro Series 20K Fifth Wheel Hitch is on this list.

-Many people took on the risk of buying an average fifth-wheel hitch, but I assure you they came back to say more about it.
-This hitch model is surprisingly doing well in the ratings and reviews.
+Many people took on the risk of buying an average fifth-wheel hitch, but I assure you, they came back to say more about it.
+This hitch model is surprisingly well-received, as evidenced by its ratings and reviews.

 I did say it lacks special features; however, that statement implies that it has the standard features of a fifth-wheel connection.
 Having a four-way pivoting system is a huge deal.